hansliu/name-expansion/README.rst

-name-expansion
+Name expansion
 ==============

-Name expansion is tool to expand string between '[]' and '{}'
+Name expansion is python module to expand string between '[]' and '{}'

 Example: